 This is what happens when you start using your money more wisely.

 Well, if you saved your money after you paid off your vehicle, you’re still ahead of the game.
 Let’s say your car dies and you’ve saved up $3,000 in your car account.
-You go out and buy a $3,000 car, you keep saving and in a year or two you sell that car, put your savings with it and move up to a better one.
+You go out and buy a $3,000 car.
+Then keep saving and in a year or two sell that car.
+Next, put your savings with the proceeds and move up to a better one.
 You can repeat that more than once until you get the type of car you want.

-The point is, you don’t have to keep sending payments to a finance company every month and end up spending 20-30% more for your car because you financed it.
+The point is, you don’t have to keep sending payments to a finance company every month.
+You don’t end up spending 20-30% more for your car because you financed it.

 Angie and I are living proof and it feels so good!